martinvita/openIEtriplesInference/README.md

-# openIEtriplesInference
-Open IE-triples Inference Corpus
+# Open IE-triples Inference
---- this corpus is related to LREC 2020 submission.
+Open IE-triples Inference Corpus – this corpus is related to LREC 2020 submission.

-# TASK DEFINITION
+# Task definition

 **Open IE-triples are textual triples in the form of (Subj, Rel, Obj).**